 One of the best ways to prevent mold is to get a professional mold inspection.
-A qualified inspector will be able to identify areas in your home that are susceptible to mold growth.
+A qualified inspector with a residential and commercial mold testing services company will be able to identify areas in your home that are susceptible to mold growth.

 They can also provide you with recommendations on how to improve ventilation and reduce moisture levels.